Canada Passport Photo Size: Exact Dimensions & Rules

 Canadian passport and citizenship photos use identical specifications.
 PR card photos follow the same standard.
 The main practical difference: citizenship ceremony photos require a specific declaration printed on the back that is not required for passport photos.

 If you are applying for visas to other countries alongside your Canadian passport renewal, prepare each photo separately — do not assume one size fits all.
+For country-specific dimensions, see our guides on Indian passport photo size, China passport photo size, and UK passport photo size.

 Frequently Asked Questions